Sig Engineering - Part 1 - Solana's Gossip Protocol

 Building Pull Requests

-Pull requests are requests for missing data.
-A pull request includes a Bloom filter over the values stored in the node's CrdsTable to represent the CrdsValue(s) it currently has, which the receiving node parses and uses to find CrdsValue(s) which its missing.
+A pull request includes a Bloom filter over the values stored in the node's GossipTable to represent the SignedGossipData(s) it currently has, which the receiving node parses and uses to find SignedGossipData(s) which are missing, and sends them to the requesting node as a response.

 • ...